HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Related work

+\textbf{Warping, scene extrapolation and homography.} Scenescape~\cite{fridman2024scenescape}, DiffDreamer~\cite{cai2023diffdreamer} and similar methods~\cite{wiles2020synsin,rockwell2021pixelsynth,chen2017photographic} estimate a depth map, reproject the pixels into the desired camera perspective and outpaint the scene.
+Again, these methods require 3D and multi-view information at training stage.
+Using a homography to estimate the scene from an aerial perspective is highly inaccurate, hence, attempting to create realistic aerial view images by simply filling in missing information based on the homography (outpainting) leads to poor outcomes.
+Homography maps have also been used in various deep learning based computer vision solutions~\cite{zhang2020content,ding2017pose,liu2023geometrized,gu2022homography,d2024automated}.

-\paragraph{Image editing/ personalization.} Diffusion models have emerged as successful tools for single image editing and personalization.
+\textbf{Image editing/ personalization.} Diffusion models have emerged as successful tools for single image editing and personalization.
 Methods such as DreamBooth~\cite{ruiz2023dreambooth}, DreamBooth LoRA~\cite{hu2021lora}, HyperDreamBooth~\cite{ruiz2023hyperdreambooth}, Textual Inversion~\cite{gal2022image}, Custom Diffusion~\cite{kumari2023multi} are able to generated personalized images of subjects.
 Image editing methods such as Imagic~\cite{kawar2023imagic}, Paint-by-Example~\cite{yang2023paint}, ControlNet~\cite{zhang2023adding}, DiffEdit~\cite{couairon2022diffedit} are able to edit images to perform non-rigid transformations and also use exemplar signals for guidance.
 However, these methods can either generate aerial images with low fidelity w.r.t. the input image or generate high-fidelity images with viewpoints very close to the input image.
-In contrast, our method is able to execute larger view transformations than prior work, while preserving fidelity w.r.t. the input image.

-\paragraph{Cross-view synthesis.} Prior work on cross-view synthesis~\cite{regmi2019cross,tang2019multi,ren2022pi,toker2021coming,ding2020cross,ma2022vision,liu2021cross,shi2022geometry,liu2020exocentric,ren2021cascaded,liu2022parallel,wu2022cross,shen2021cross,ammar2019geometric,zhao2022scene} use paired data and modalities such as semantic maps, depth, multi-views, etc within their architectures.
-In this paper, we propose an unsupervised method for view synthesis using pretrained 2D text to image diffusion models.
-Aerial Diffusion~\cite{kothandaraman2023aerial} trains on homography images corresponding to Inverse Perspective Mapping (IPM) to generate aerial images by alternatingly sampling between prompts corresponding to viewpoint and the homography image.
-However, the diagonal artifacts in the resulting images indicate a need to utilize IPM better.
-Moreover, the quality of the generated images is very poor for complex scenes that typically contain more than one object.
-Our method is capable of generating high quality images for diverse complex scenes.
+\textbf{Cross-view synthesis.} Prior work on cross-view synthesis~\cite{regmi2019cross,tang2019multi,ren2022pi,toker2021coming,ding2020cross,ma2022vision,liu2021cross,shi2022geometry,liu2020exocentric,ren2021cascaded,liu2022parallel,wu2022cross,shen2021cross,ammar2019geometric,zhao2022scene} are data intensive - they use paired data and modalities such as semantic maps, depth, multi-views, etc within their architectures.
+Aerial Diffusion~\cite{kothandaraman2023aerial} uses text and an exemplar image for the task by alternating sampling between viewpoint and homography projects.
+However, the generated images have diagonal artifacts with poor quality results for complex scenes that typically contain more than one object and requires manual per-sample hyperparameter tuning.